Montana Legislature dishonors history, research, education, preservation

 (The Great Falls Tribune takes a closer look at the finances of MHS and the Montana State Library here.)

-The Montana Historical Society now has 15 positions unfilled.
+MHS now has 15 positions unfilled.
 In addition to layoffs, some of the MHS staff voluntarily helped out with reductions of their own hours, the assumption of additional duties, and in a few cases even early retirement and unpaid leave.

 “Our folks have really kind of pulled together to try and do what it necessary to make this work,” Wittenberg said.